Sicilian Wars: Second Sicilian War (410–404 BC)

-The Third Sicilian War (398 BC–393 BC)
+Third Sicilian War (398–393 BC)

 By 398 BC, Dionysius had consolidated his strength and broke the peace treaty, commencing the Siege of Motya and capturing the city.
 Himilco responded decisively, leading an expedition which not only reclaimed Motya, but also captured Messina.Finally, he laid siege to Syracuse itself after decisively defeating the Greeks in the naval Battle of Catana.
 The siege met with great success throughout 397 BC, but in 396 BC plague again ravaged the Carthaginian forces, and they collapsed.
 Carthage lost her new Greek conquests but retained control over the western territories and the Elymians.
 No treaty was signed between the belligerents to signal the end of the war.